 Proven and potential academic excellence

-However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.
+However, entrance is very competitive and most successful applicants have a first-class degree or equivalent.

 A previous master's degree (either an integrated master's degree or standalone) is preferred but is not required.
-Substantial professional experience or a graduate qualification may be a substitute for a lower grade at undergraduate level.

 No Graduate Record Examination (GRE) or GMAT scores are sought.